cf-davis/Game-of-Life/README.md

 **Will update README as more progress is made**

 An attempt at creating Conway's Game of Life mostly from scratch in C#.
-I came across this idea recently and thought it would be a fun challenge to try to implement a representation of Life withiut following any comprehensive tutorials.
+I came across this idea recently and thought it would be a fun challenge to try to implement a representation of Life without following any comprehensive tutorials.

 ## Goals